 Without effective antibiotics, other treatments will also become risky.
-Patients requiring surgery and chemotherapy will be poorly protected from the risks of life-threatening infections.
+Patients needing surgery, dialysis and chemotherapy will be poorly protected from the risks of life-threatening infections.

-Learn more from the resources shared by partners on this collaborative campaign.
+Learn more from the resources and tools below.

 AntibioticWise provides videos and answers to your questions about antibiotics, their proper use, and antibiotic resistance.
 Learn about when and when not to use antibiotics.